Introduction

 improvement in performance when increasing from 2 cores to 8 cores for

-function on the eusilc
+the corrp function on the eusilc dataset.

 Using 8 cores instead of 2 cores gave us more than double the speed.
 Each run took about 22 seconds with 8 cores compared to 49 seconds with just 2 cores.
 This clearly shows how adding more processing power can dramatically cut down computation time for large datasets.

-These results demonstrate that the corrp
+These results demonstrate that the corrp function

 benefits from additional cores, showing that parallel processing can